Arcadio21/k4lt-it/README.md

  * The 'KULT: Divinity Lost (4th Edition)' system (k4lt)
  * The Babele module (essential for translation)
  * Lib-wrapper module (required for Babele)

+Thanks to @YanKlInnomme for his excellent k4lt-fr, which i use to make this module.